gafsel/flutter_plugin_playlist/README.md

 # flutter_plugin_playlist

-A Flutter plugin for Android and iOS with native support for audio playlists, background support, and lock screen controls
+A Flutter plugin for Android and iOS with native support for audio playlists, background support, and lock screen controls.

 This project is a starting point for a Flutter [plug-in package](https://flutter.dev/developing-packages/),